andvsilva/blockchain_and_money_MIT/README.md

           - permissioned
           - permissionless (**BITCOIN AND ETHEREUM BLOCKCKAIN**)
         - Distributed Consensus

+    The blockchain tecnology will allow to develop of new digital products, and the world finance with purpose to attend the needs of the individuals and the society.
   - 2 - What do you as a student wish to learn from this course, ‘Blockchain and Money’?
     - **My answer:**
-      In this course I hope to learn blockchain technology and the money rules basics and how this will be inserted in the financial world to the future.
+      In this course I hope to learn blockchain technology and the basic rules of the money and how this will be inserted in the financial world to the future.

    - #### [What is money?](https://www.bankofengland.co.uk/-/media/boe/files/speech/2018/the-future-of-money-speech-by-mark-carney.pdf?la=en&hash=A51E1C8E90BDD3D071A8D6B4F8C1566E7AC91418)
         Adam Smith defines money by the roles it plays in society, in particular, how well it serves as: